pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

-Readers could also remain on the QSBR fast path when they observe a fresh hazard pointer limit, but still have an old stable version lower than the hazard pointer limit, a race condition that grows more likely with the number of readers.
+Readers could also remain on the QSBR fast path when they observe a fresh hazard pointer limit, but still have an old stable version lower than the hazard pointer limit, which can happen when the writer fails to increment its version (too many stuck readers), or as a race condition that grows more likely with the number of readers.
 Strictly speaking, we *must* enter the slow path when either:

 1. the current version is 0